EPprivate/private_repo/README.md

 ## Things to consider

 Even if the system tells you that there are no more problems in your code, this does not guarantee that your program will provide the expected result once executed.
 There might be no syntax errors, however, there may be problems with logic which will affect the end result.
-To написать про то, что несмотря на отсутствие ошибок в файле, это еще не значит, что программа теперь на 100% работает верно. Могут быть ошибки в логике, которые можно решить с помощью инспекций и дебаггера.
+To see what can be done in such situation, take a look at the [Debugging](https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html) section.